 • Deep Well: Treated liquid effluents are injected into a deep well roughly 6,000 feet below the surface into a stable geological formation.

-• Environmental Monitoring: Any potential impact of the activities on the environment is closely monitored.
+• Environmental Monitoring: Any potential impact of the hazardous waste treatment activities on the environment is closely monitored.
 Surrounding wildlife, air emissions, surface and ground waters, landfill and deep well integrities are constantly studied in order to verify that the prime goal of the facility is achieved: protect the environment.